Loyalty in Retail: 10 Things You Need To Know

 The biggest challenges for retailers in building customer loyalty

 The biggest roadblock on the way to building steady customer loyalty in retail is the choice of the right technological tools.
-Lack of proper software infrastructure and development resources can effectively nip any retail loyalty project right in the bud.
+A lack of proper loyalty software infrastructure and development resources can effectively nip any retail loyalty project right in the bud.
 Luckily, there exist out-of-the-box promotional management solutions that can be integrated within several weeks and used successfully by digital teams.
 Voucherify (our product) is one such example.

 The last thing to bear in mind is the wide demographic that retailers need to appeal to.
 Different types of shoppers (for instance, pleasure and practical customers) will have widely different expectations regarding what the loyalty program should offer.
 This is why the biggest retailers usually introduce high-scale programs ready to cater to different customer needs – by, for instance, offering both digital and physical loyalty cards.

-Tips to follow for highly successful retail loyalty programs
+Tips for successful retail loyalty programs

 Here are some ideas for more original loyalty rewards you could use in retail: